xI-Mx-Ix/Velthoric-Docs/docs/02-getting-started.md

 **The Java garbage collector does NOT automatically free the native memory associated with these objects.** You are responsible for freeing it.

-### How to Free Native Memory in XBullet
+### How to Free Native Memory in Vortex Physics

-The Jolt JNI library provides several mechanisms for memory management, but to keep things safe and simple, XBullet encourages a single, explicit approach: **The `try-with-resources` statement (or manual `.close()` calls).**
+The Jolt JNI library provides several mechanisms for memory management, but to keep things safe and simple, Vortex Physics encourages a single, explicit approach: **The `try-with-resources` statement (or manual `.close()` calls).**

 Most native-backed Jolt JNI objects implement the `AutoCloseable` interface.
 This means you should almost always create and use them within a `try-with-resources` block.
 This guarantees that their native memory is freed as soon as the block is exited, preventing leaks.